mathieu-benoit/DevOpsOnAzureLab/docs/Lab 2 - Continuous Integration/README.md

 - Integrate unit tests during the CI process
 - Trigger CI at each commit into master branch
+- Validate code on feature-branch by pre-merging and building PR changes
+- Do code review through PR (comments, rejection, etc.)
 - Create a work item on build failure as bug in the backlog
 - Generate artifacts to be reused in a separate Continuous Delivery (CD) process
 - Automate the communication with your teammates through Slack notifications